Last updated on March 14th, 2023 at 04:11 pm

 Think about topics related to your business that your target audience would search and that you would want to get found for.
 Enter these words into a search engine and see what results come up.

 When you’re ready to expand on your initial broad terms, you can move on to use some keyword discovery tools.
-Enter ‘seed’ keywords into a keyword research tool to discover other keywords, common questions, and topics for your content that you might have otherwise missed.
+Enter ‘seed’ keywords into a keyword research tool, such as kwfinder.com, to discover other keywords, common questions, and topics for your content that you might have otherwise missed.

-The latest SEO / keyword research posts talk about user intent – ie why the user is searching for a keyword.
+The latest SEO / keyword research posts talk about search intent – ie why the user is searching for a keyword.
 Are they looking for information?
 Are they ready to buy?